dhellmann/pymotw-3/source/sys/interpreter.rst

-The internal encoding default and the file system encoding may be different for some operating systems, so there is a separate way to retrieve the file system setting.  :func:`getfile systemencoding` returns an OS-specific (*not* file system-specific) value.
+The internal encoding default and the file system encoding may be different for some operating systems, so there is a separate way to retrieve the file system setting.  :func:`getfilesystemencoding` returns an OS-specific (*not* file system-specific) value.

 .. include:: sys_unicode.py